jbnunn/TwitchRobot/Part5-Lambda-ASK.md

 ### Update the Endpoint

-Click "Endpoint" under __Interaction Model__ and paste the Lambda ARN you previously copied.
+Click "Endpoint" under __Interaction Model__ and paste the Lambda ARN you previously copied into the "Default Region"

 ### Update the Invocation Name

 Click "Invocation" under __Interaction Model__ and give your skill an invocation name, like "twitch robot."
 This will be the phrase you use to initiate the skill on your Echo devices.

+### Build the Model

+Now click the **Build Model** button to save and build your model.

 ### On to the next step...

-TBD
+You're now ready for the final section, [Controlling the Robot](./Part6-Control.md).